 Do people stare at you?
 This is where we have to talk about the people who don’t really respect the courtesy of the beach.
 Sometimes people do stare for too long, sometimes you do overhear people talking about “all the titties on this beach,” and sometimes people don’t respect the no photography rule.
 Some people are creepers, but it’s pretty mild.
 There’s some staring and some people sexualizing it, but it’s really not the norm and is not at all in your face.

 Did you go nude at the beach?
 That’s an answer that is going to stay in Toronto 😉 I really took this as an opportunity to make a choice about my bodily autonomy.
 I felt so empowered knowing I had the choice to stay completely clothed, completely naked, or go anywhere in between.
 Maybe I went butt naked and dived right into Lake Ontario, maybe I wore my skirt and a bra and worked on my tan, maybe I stayed fully clothed and just enjoyed the beach while observing a different kind of culture.
 Who knows?
-That choice was mine, and it’s staying in Toronto because of its significance.
+That choice was mine, and it’ll stay in Toronto.

 I ended up making a few friends for the day on the second day back.
 I had a great time talking with them and learning more about Toronto and all of us sharing stories about where we were from.